Internet-Draft SPICE SD-CWT November 2024

 An entity that presents a Selective Disclosure CBOR Web Token which includes a Selective Disclosure Key Binding Token.

-Partial Disclosure
+Partial Disclosure:

 When a subset of the original claims protected by the Issuer, are disclosed by the Holder.

-Full Disclosure
+Full Disclosure:

 When the full set of claims protected by the Issuer, is disclosed by the Holder.
+An SD-CWT with no blinded claims (all claims are marked mandatory to disclose by the Issuer) is considered a Full Disclosure.

 3. Overview of Selective Disclosure CWT